MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-faq.md

 **Answer:**

-Live Unit Testing currently doesn't work well with the Lightweight Solution load feature if all projects in the solution are not yet loaded.
-You may get incorrect coverage information in such scenarios.
+Live Unit Testing currently doesn't work well with Lightweight Solution load feature.
+It works only after at least one of the test projects is loaded.
+Until then it won't work because currently Live Unit Testing is dependent on at least one of the test projects referencing a test adapter (MSTest, xUnit or NUnit) being loaded.

 ## Why does Live Unit Testing does not capture coverage from a new process created by a test?